-We identified 14 fair-quality trials (876 patient enrolled) that gave indirect evidence regarding the comparative efficacy of long-acting opioids.
-Seven studies compared long-acting opioids to short-acting opioids, 37-43 and seven studies compared long-acting opioids to non-opioids or placebos. ^{11,44-49} These trials exhibited a high degree of heterogeneity with respect to study designs, patient populations, interventions, and outcomes measured (Table 1.1).
-All studies were rated fair-quality (see Evidence Tables 1.2 and 1.3) and had at least one of the following methodologic problems: inadequate or poorly described randomization and allocation concealment, lack of blinding or unclear blinding methods, or high loss to followup.
+We identified 18 fair-quality trials (1181 patient enrolled) that gave indirect evidence regarding the comparative efficacy of long-acting opioids.
+Seven studies compared long-acting opioids to short-acting opioids,44-50 and ten studies compared long-acting opioids to non-opioids or placebos.^{11, 21, 28, 29, 51-56} One trial compared high-strength with low-strength levorphanol, and considered the low-strength levorphanol an active control.27 These trials exhibited a high degree of heterogeneity with respect to study designs, patient populations, interventions, and outcomes measured (Table 1.1).
+The only trial rated good-quality was a short-term (6 weeks) study that found that controlled-release oxycodone (average titrated dose 42 mg/day) was more effective than placebo for overall average daily pain intensity in 159 patients with diabetic neuropathy (4.1 for oxycodone versus 5.3 for placebo) using a 0 (no pain) to 10 (worst pain) scale.21 All other trials were rated fair-quality (see Evidence Tables 1.2 and 1.3) and had at least one of the following methodological problems: inadequate or poorly described randomization and allocation concealment, lack of blinding or unclear blinding methods, or high loss to followup.
 Main results of these trials are summarized in Table 1.3.

-The trials evaluated patients with a variety of chronic non-cancer pain conditions, including post-herpetic neuralgia, 49 phantom limb pain, 46 osteoarthritis, ^{11, 38, 42, 48} back pain, ^{37, 39, 41, 43} and miscellaneous chronic non-cancer pain. ^{44, 47} Three trials evaluated long-acting codeine, ^{37, 44, 48} two long-acting dihydrocodeine, ^{39, 42} four long-acting morphine, ^{41, 45, 47} and five long-acting oxycodone. ^{11, 38, 40, 43, 49} The average equipotent opioid dose received varied greatly and in two trials was not reported. ^{39, 42} The duration of followup ranged from 5 days to 16 weeks, and a wide range of outcomes and measures were employed.
+The trials evaluated patients with a variety of chronic non-cancer pain conditions, including post-herpetic neuralgia,56, diabetic neuropathy,^{21, 28} various neuropathic pain conditions,^{27, 29} phantom limb pain,53 osteoarthritis,^{11, 45, 49, 55} back pain,^{44, 46-48, 50} and miscellaneous chronic non-cancer pain.^{51, 54} Three trials evaluated long-acting codeine,^{44, 51, 55} two long-acting dihydrocodeine,^{46, 49} four long-acting morphine,^{48, 52-54} seven long-acting oxycodone,^{11, 21, 28, 45, 47, 50, 56} one levorphanol,27 and one methadone.29 The average equipotent opioid dose received varied greatly and in two trials was not reported.^{46, 49} The duration of followup ranged from 5 days to 16 weeks, and a wide range of outcomes and measures were employed.
 The most common outcomes assessed were pain intensity and rescue drug use (Table 1.1).
 The studies used different pain intensity measures, the most common being visual analogue scales.

 For most outcomes of clinical efficacy, the scales used varied too much across trials to draw meaningful comparisons between different long-acting opioids.
-For pain intensity, for example, of five trials on oxycodone, one used a visual analogue scale, three others used two different (0-3^{11,40} or 0-438) categorical scales, and one did not report pain intensity as an outcome.
-For the outcomes pain intensity, pain relief, and functional outcome, there did not appear to be a pattern favoring one long-acting opioid over another.
+For pain intensity, for example, of seven trials on oxycodone, two used a 0-100 visual analogue scale, ^{28, 56} and one used a 0-10 visual analogue scale, 21; others used different (0-3^{11, 47} or 0-445) categorical scales, and one did not report pain intensity as an outcome.50 For the outcomes pain intensity, pain relief, and functional outcome, there did not appear to be a pattern favoring one long-acting opioid over another.

 Functional outcomes assessment also varied widely between studies.
-For sleep, the most widely reported functional outcome, measurement tools used were sleep quality (1-5 scale38 or 0-10 scale,11) nighttime rescue medication use,37 hours of sleep,41 average nights awakened by sleep,42 and visual analogue scales (1-100) for trouble falling asleep and needing medication to sleep.48 Because of the heterogeneity of scales used to measure sleep quality, meaningful comparisons between long-acting opioids could not be made.
+For sleep, the most widely reported functional outcome, measurement tools used were sleep quality (1-5 scale45 or 0-10 scale,^{11, 21}) nighttime rescue medication use,44 hours of sleep,48 average nights awakened by sleep,49, the Pain and Sleep Questionnaire,28 and visual analogue scales (1-100) for trouble falling asleep and needing medication to sleep.55 Other trials did not measure effects on sleep at all.
+Because of the heterogeneity of scales used to measure sleep quality, meaningful comparisons between long-acting opioids could not be made.
 Other functional outcomes were less commonly reported and when reported were also characterized by marked heterogeneity in measurement scales.